omiinaya/discord-bot/README.md

 - `discord.py` and `requests` libraries

 ### Installation
-1. Clone this repo or copy the `coghedrin` folder to your RedBot cogs directory
+1. Clone this repo or copy the `cogfaithup` folder to your RedBot cogs directory
 2. Install dependencies:
    ```bash
    pip install -r requirements.txt